The second part of my evening at the Singapore Night Festival 2017. This post mostly covers the Fort Canning area of the

 Singapore Night Festival 2017 Zone 1 & 2

 There were various displays along the way up Fort Canning.
 These didn’t really interest me, although they seemed to be quite popular with young parents and their children.

 This tessellated dome is supposed to represent a flower of life, with the interior also lined with numerous convex mirrors.
-As you can see from one of the pictures above, one of the “must-do” activity here is to take a selfie using one of these convex mirrors; practically every mirror had someone posing with a DSLR.
+As you can see from one of the pictures above, one of the “must-do” activities here is to take a selfie using one of these convex mirrors; practically every mirror had someone posing with a DSLR.
 I decided to give it a go too.
 The effect is, hmm, interesting.

 At this point, along me to digress and get maudlin.
 This is a picture of Canning Rise, which I strolled down to return to the lower areas of the Night Festival.